 Moral leadership is building together on your values

-Moral leadership is the result of knowledge, experience, courage, and conversations with others about values, according to Alex Brenninkmeijer in his book.
+Moral leadership is the result of knowledge, experience, courage, and conversations with others about values, according to Alex Brenninkmeijer (former Dutch national mediator and advocate for individuals in their interactions with public authorities) in his book.
 Moral leadership is not a result of power; it actually stems from equality.
 A moral leader gains authority based on integrity, which leads others to follow their moral choices.
 As a moral leader, you can have a positive impact on people, the planet, and profit.

 What is the definition of moral leadership?

 We use the following definition of moral leadership: ‘contributing, based on wisdom, justice, courage, and moderation, to what you deem good for society’.
 This is a broad definition.
 As mentioned above, it is not a narrowly defined field of expertise.
 It is a personal skill.
 A moral leader continues to develop themselves.